hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > How, when and where they canvass, they're not nice,
 >
-> In chapel, playhouse, or upon the ice—
+> In chapel, playhouse, or upon the ice[^168] —

->
+[^168]: The author was told by a gentleman as a fact, that he was applied to one Sunday evening at chapel, by a lady unknown to him, who after some short conversation, offered him tickets for the ball of one of these professors. — And two of the author's pupils, whilst skating on the serpentine, were applied to by a lady with whom they were unacquainted, to take similar tickets.

 > All's one to them, the chapel, or the play,
 >
 > They go to canvass, not to learn and pray.